MatMercer/matbm.net/content/en/posts/hello-world.md

 Hello World!
 For a developer, this is such a common thing to say when starting a new project.

-Not only humans say hello, actually SMTP starts an e-mail exchange by sending `HELO`[^1].
+Not only humans say hello, actually in SMTP protocol, it starts an e-mail exchange by sending `HELO`[^1].
 So you can imagine that millions, if not billions of "Hello's" are sent everyday by machines.

 [^1]: HELO is sent in the SMTP protocol to start a e-mail exchange [Simple Mail Transfer Protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol)